shiwam77/crudOperation/README.md

 * Android Studio
 * An Android virtual device to start the apk
 * The AVD must have at least one fictual contact
-* Run the JAR sample-webapi-1.0-SNAPSHOT-war-exec.jar at the repository [org.dieschnittstelle.mobile.android.samples.dataaccess](https://github.com/dieschnittstelle/org.dieschnittstelle.mobile.android.samples.dataaccess).
-This Java application provides a simple REST API for organizing all todos.
-The API is needed to use the login UI.

 ### Installing
 * Clone this Android project and open it in Android Studio.